Dishoungh/gentoo-config/Gentoo/gentoo-config.md

 # Part IV: Kernel Configuration & Build
 Since manual configuration is very expansive and showing every single option will be way too tedious, even more than this already is.
 I'll just show what I think would be the most important settings, especially the ones I changed.
 You can see my entire [kernel config file here](https://github.com/Dishoungh/gentoo-config/blob/master/Gentoo/kernel-config.txt).

-"-X-" means that the option was automatically selected as built-in and I can't deselect the option (I think).
+"-X-" means that the option was automatically selected as built-in and I can't deselect the option.

 "( )" means that the option is excluded from the kernel.